akumbhare47/MessagingApp/README.md

 # MessagingApp
-github oauth messaging app using thymeleaf and spring
+github oauth messaging app using thymeleaf and spring and github login